 Waterway protection exemption determinations

-Use this list of activities with statutory exemptions (with links to requirement checklists) to determine if your activity is one where a statutory exemption is available.
+Use this list of activities with statutory exemptions (with links to requirement checklists) to determine if an exemption is available for your activity.
 In some cases, a plan template is available.

 - Boat shelters, boat lifts and boat hoists